“The Hangman and the Picture-Hanger Guy” Masthead

 At this stage, my overall plan for the typography throughout the series of mastheads was to convey an organic, naturalistic feel.
 (Later, I loosened up and then abandoned that directive altogether.)

 For the all-caps lettering here, I chose a typeface I’d purchased within the previous couple of years (on special, to save money) but had not had much occasion to use yet: Nelson, by Laura Worthington, one of today’s most talented young font designers.
 The feel is stately and refined, based on classic Roman letterforms — just right for the higher-end clientele willing to pay for a service like this.
 Complementing Nelson to accentuate the word “Beautifully” is another Laura Worthington typeface, Origins, also rough-edged, and drawn with a crow quill on parchment, exhibiting her fluent calligraphic hand.

 I put this masthead version in place on the staging-server prototype of the new site, while moving on to work on others for a while.
 I liked the fact the headline was only six words on two lines.
-But later, the absolute nature of the claim “Anything on a Wall” started to bother me.
+But later, the absolutist nature of the claim “Anything on a Wall” started to bother me.
 While we can indeed hang anything that’s hangable, in reality there are a few items we’ve learned it’s better to leave to other tradespeople, such as draperies and flat-screen televisions.
 (I won’t go into why here.)

 Revising and resetting the headline, one more time

 One of the challenging, sometimes frustrating things about writing the pithiest headline possible is that while fewer words are usually better, it sometimes inadvertently leads to claims that are too absolutist, as with “Anything on a Wall.”
 So to qualify the claim, you’re forced to either add more words, insert an asterisk, whatever.